Go on to Part Five

 the band took a brief vacation in San Francisco, California before heading East

-to continue their U.S. tour.
-As explained above, they may have filmed a segment in Los Angeles
+explained above, they may have filmed a segment in Los Angeles for the ABC Wide

-for the ABC Wide World In Concert TV program
+World In Concert TV program during this vacation,

-during this vacation, but that is not certain.
+but that is not certain.
+Otherwise, they

 Oct.
 14 The